JohnAZoidberg/dotfiles/README.md

 This repository provides several roles and playbooks for installing and configuering tools on Linux.

 ## Requirements
-- An installed Linux distribution (Debian or Arch are recommended, others probably fail)
+- An installed Linux distribution (Debian or Arch are recommended, others will probably fail)
 - Ansible

 ## Usage

-Change the variable in vars.json to fit you.
-See section Variable for further explanations.
+Copy to `template_vars.json` to `vars.json` and change the variables in vars.json to fit you.
+See section Variables for further explanations.

 To run for example base.yml perform the following command
 '''ansible-playbook base.yml --ask-become-pass --extra-vars "@vars.json"'''